m1dnight/bibtex_parser/README.md

 # Bibtex Parser

-A parser for BibTex files, implemented using NimbleParsec.
+A parser for Bibtex files, implemented using NimbleParsec.
 Currently work in progress.
 Missing features are shown below.

 ## Example

 ```
 defmodule BibtexParser do
-  import BibTex.Parser
+  import BibtexParser.Parser

   def example do
     input = """